jomirusergiu/jomirusergiu/README.md

 ## Jomiru Sergiu
-My name is Sergiu - Head of Aerospace Systems Engineering, working on space and defense systems research and development, spatial awareness, simulations, analysis, communications, navigations, as well as the trajectory for the entire mission lifecycle.
+Hello, my name is Sergiu, and I’m the Head of Aerospace Systems Engineering at LSAS Tec.
+I’m working on space, defense & intelligence systems R&D, SSA, mission planning, simulations, orbit determination, maneuver processing, observation association and flight dynamics.

 We’re providing some of the most advanced space systems solutions for situational awareness and mission analysis.
-Our tools have been used by world-class space and defense organizations like - NASA, ESA, CNES, JAXA, ISAS, JMA, JMOD, JSDF, and various other manufacturers of rockets, spacecrafts, aircrafts, missiles, satellites or mission control facilities, etc.
+Our systems were used in missions like ARTEMIS, JWST, LADEE, IBEX and many more, by world-class space and defense organizations such as NASA, ESA, CNES, JAXA, ISAS, JMA, JMOD & JSDF as well as various private manufacturers of rockets, spacecrafts, aircrafts, missiles, satellites or mission control facilities.

-While working in engineering for the past 15 years, I have gained proper understanding, on how important teamwork and cooperation is for achieving great goals.
-After changing my career to aerospace, I was privileged to work with Ansys AGI, LSAS_Tec, and other partner organizations contributing development of the space technologies for humanity.<br /><br />
+While working in engineering for the past 15 years, I've gained the proper understanding on how important teamwork and cooperation is for achieving great goals, and I have also had the privilege of contributing to development of space technologies and future for all mankind.<br /><br />

-### ※ Courses, Paradigms & Principles:
-・ ATLO (MSIT), GNC/AOCS, Aerodynamics,
-Mission analysis/design, Orbital Mechanics,<br />
-Control Theory, Space Situation Awareness,
-Integrated Circuits, Stochastics, Propulsion,<br />
-GOF Software Design Patterns, Clean Code,
-Agile, Scrum, Kanban, Lean, Waterfall, OOP<br /><br />

-### ※ Tools, Engines & Libraries:
-・ Ansys AGI's STK, ODTK & TETK Tool Kits,
-LSAS Tec UMA, Comspoc & Cesium System,<br />
-MATLAB and Simulink, Open Rocket, Q-GIS,
-Unity3D, Cocos2d, Godot, OpenGL, Blender,<br />
-UE, Spritekit, Pygame, Photon, Arduino/ROS,
-JIRA and Confluence, AWS, GCP, Git, Jenkins<br /><br />

-### ※ Programming & Scripting:
-・ C/C++, C#/.NET, Java/Kotlin, Objective C,
-Swift, Javascript & Typescript, Python, Scala,<br />
-Ruby, Dart, Golang, Lua, Rust, Pascal/Delphi,
-PHP & MySQL, PostgresSQL, NoSQL, SQLite,<br />
-Assembly, Haskell, Fortran, Prolog, Bash/Zhs<br /><br />

 ### ※ Areas of expertise: